OpenVPN/openvpn/doc/man-sections/client-options.rst

   ***Security Considerations***

-  When the ``--external-auth`` option is enabled in OpenVPN, it bypasses the check that some form of user authentication method is specified.
+  When the ``--no-client-credential`` option is enabled in OpenVPN, it bypasses the check that some form of user authentication method is specified.
 This configuration can potentially create a risky environment where an OpenVPN server operates without requiring authentication.
-If you opt to utilize ``--external-auth``, it's crucial to thoroughly validate that the OpenVPN server has been adequately secured.
+If you opt to utilize ``--no-client-credential``, it's crucial to thoroughly validate that the OpenVPN server has been adequately secured.

 --auth-retry type